dhruvdevu/GenreClassificationDL/index.md

 ### Under and Oversampling
 During data preprocessing and cleaning we noticed that the number of samples for each genre label were unbalanced.
 Since around 45% of our dataset is 'rock' labeled our model will easily achieve artificial high accuracy of 45% by always predicting 'rock'.
 Only when plotting the confusion matrix will it become obvious that our model is not performing as desired.

-To combat this behaviour we used the simple yet powerful technique of over and under sampling as done [CITE Jair sampling paper].
+To combat this behaviour we used the simple yet powerful technique of over and under sampling as done [2].
 Before using the technique, we removed two of the genres which had less than 10 samples in the dataset: Vocal and International.

 To balance the classes, we decided to sample 4,000 times with replacement for the rock dataset and sample 1,000 times with replacement from each other genre subset.
 We decided to retain more rock samples because we believe that the reason many samples are labeled as rock is because most music sounds vaguely similar to rock.
 Hence, when allowing the model to train very well on rock, we believe that the model will better learn to classify other genres by only having to notice minor differences in the features.
 This reasoning follows the motivation for transfer learning, where training on one task makes it easier to train for a related task.